Oral Health

 1. Cavities

 If a cavity becomes large enough, it will reach the nerve of a tooth.
 This allows bacteria to accumulate deeper into the tooth.
-An infection will develop over time as the bacteria reach the tooth's nerves.
+An infection will develop over time as the bacteria reach the bone surrounding the tooth.

 The leading causes of tooth decay include: